spectrocloud/librarium/docs/docs-content/user-management/saml-sso/palette-sso-with-entra-id.md

 In October 2023, Microsoft renamed [Azure Active Directory](https://learn.microsoft.com/en-us/entra/fundamentals/new-name) to Microsoft Entra ID.
 For the purposes of this guide, please consider Microsoft Entra ID and Azure Active Directory to be synonymous.
 Microsoft Entra ID securely manages anything to do with the user's information, access, and the trust relationships between parties in a flow.
 It authenticates the user's identity, grants, and revokes access to resources, and issues tokens.

-This document will guide you on how to deploy and enabling SSO with Microsoft Entra based on OpenID Connect for integration with Palette and Kubernetes clusters.
+This document will guide you on deploying and enabling SSO with Microsoft Entra based on OpenID Connect for integration with Palette and Kubernetes clusters.

 :::tip